Gabmi73/ETL-R-Covid19-Italy/README.md

 ## ETL-R-Covid19-Italy
-*under construction*
+*under construction/ review*

+The aim of this project is twice:

+1. to provide a dataset with the colors of all the days, for each ITalian region, due to the Italian Government "zoning by four colors according to the C19 parameters severity indices" by decree of the DPCM dtd 06/nov/2020 and subsequent ordinances.
+The period starts form 06/Nov/2020 until 31/Mar/2022.
+The colors, increasing from the lowest to the highest impact, are: 1) white, 2) yellow, 3) orange, 4) red.

-The aim of this project is to provide an ETL pipline and one simple and small dataset, derived from the Italian Covid19 opendata and other sources.
-IT contains some most important features, either new or transformed.
+2. to provide an ETL pipline and one simple and short dataset, derived from the Italian Covid19 opendata and other sources during the quite exact two years of pandemic.
+IT gathers some most important features, either new, such as the colors, or transformed, starting from 09/Mar/2020 to 31/Mar/22.

-These variables serve, in the intentions - but absolutely not exhaustives - to get a semi-ready-to-use csv file for all kind of analysis, as Times Series, Statistics, Machine Learing, Deep Learning tecniques.
+These variables serve, in the intentions - but absolutely not exhaustives, to get a semi-ready-to-use csv file for all kind of analysis, as Times Series, Statistics, Machine Learing, Deep Learning tecniques.

-xxx

-xxx
+#### **METHODOLOGICAL NOTES**

+- Unfortunately not all data have been publicly provided, important elements such as age ranges, sex both on covid trend and vaccine somministration cannot be available.

+- The result dataframe is aggregated on national data, not by each region.
+However, the scripts contain also regional extractions and transformations can be easily made.

+- #####  **Colors** feature

+  I've scraped the GU source extracting three variables: date, number of ordinances and related regions, plus added one: the colors,  has been created manually as it is impossible to automatically detect the colors form the text and associate it to each region, even if by deeper scraping into the full contents and attachments of each ordinance.

+  Furthermore, the structure itself of the page of the ordinances is not always coherent, therefore some additional handwork has been made in the 00_GET_Colors.R code and, presumably, will be done for future records.

+  Don't worry!
+You will not must tediously apply as the full completed *colors.csv* file is  available.

+  In the aggregated dataframe the colors have been aggregated only by sum, so one can decide whether to use it as row data, or transform/ standardize it, both on categorical and numerical sense as desired.

 #### **SOURCES**